You might be wondering how a Brit is living here in San Antonio, Texas. I often answer that by saying, ‘I flew.’

 I’ve spent an unhealthy amount of time in darkrooms, developing rolls of film, printing lots of prints.
 I learned from amazing mentors.
 Over time, I’ve refined my craft heavily influenced by photojournalism.

-When I arrived in the U.S.A, I continued my photographic career shooting model portfolios and headshots.
-Realizing this wasn’t the perfect fit, I started shooting a few weddings and was hooked.
+When I arrived in the U.S.A., I continued my photographic career shooting model portfolios and headshots.
+Realizing this wasn’t the perfect fit, I started shooting a few weddings, became hooked for the decisive moments and the emotional resonance.
 Storytelling from the heart was it.

 Shooting around 20 weddings a year, I capture weddings in San Antonio, Houston, Austin, New York, L.A. and anywhere else really.
-I’m also the occasional speaker and educator, available for wedding workshops, street photography, and private mentoring sessions.
+I’m also an occasional speaker, available for general photography and wedding workshops, street photography, and private mentoring sessions.

 Now I would like to hear your story.
 Contact me.